bentomhall/nih-system/homebrewery/world/geography.md

 ### Shadow, Trifold Liminality
 Called one plane, Shadow is really composed of three layers (and a blight that merges the layers).
 Created out of the True Name of Death, it serves as the final resting place for the souls of dead mortals (those that do not ascend or get eaten by demons) as well as a home to most of the fey.
 There are other creatures that call it home as well, all partaking of that dread Name.
 At the core is the Gate of Eternity in the Watcher's Garden, where those souls who have laid down their concerns pass into the unknown.
-Most ancient of dragons, the Watcher oversees the cycle of death and burden-shedding with impartiality, aided by the Catocracy (a bureaucracy of cats assisting in guiding lost souls) and the orders of the Gleaners, mortals who partner with said cats to reap the Stragglers, those who seek to cheat normal death too blatantly.
+Most ancient of dragons, the Watcher oversees the cycle of death and burden-shedding with impartiality, aided by the Catocracy (a bureaucracy of cats assisting in guiding lost souls) and the orders of the Gleaners, mortals who partner with said cats to reap the stragglers, those who seek to cheat normal death too blatantly.

 Border Shadow is the truly liminal plane, extending "between" the Mortal and all the other planes.
 All portals, teleportation, and planar travel pass through the Border and disturb it, weakening the boundaries.
 The souls of the dead flow "up" from the Mortal through the Border, herded by the cats that act as psychopomps, although only the lost souls remain here.
 The rest find a second, temporary life in one of the other layers.
 Here, land and gravity don't exist, and movement is by the will of the traveler.
 Dreams peer through the veil here into the other layers.